Healthcare Serial Killers

 Healthcare Serial Killer

 Healthcare serial killers are among the most chilling criminals.
 They use their medical knowledge and access to vulnerable patients to carry out their heinous crimes.
+I worked with prosecutors on the Charles Cullen RN case.
+He is widely believed to be the most prolific healthcare killer and was the subject of the book and movie, The Good Nurse.

-The world of healthcare is built on trust, compassion, and the unwavering commitment to saving lives.
+The world of health care is built on trust, compassion, and the unwavering commitment to saving lives.
 Yet, in rare and horrifying cases, this environment of care is infiltrated by individuals who exploit their positions to commit unspeakable acts.
 Understanding the psychopathology behind these individuals is crucial in identifying, preventing, and stopping them.

 Defining Healthcare Serial Killers